-- (1) If a matrix spike recovery is unacceptable and matrix interference is suspected, then the laboratory should be expected to make a reasonable attempt to remedy the problem.
-Corrective action for matrix interference may include the implementation of cleanup procedures or other method modifications.
+1) If a MS recovery is unacceptable and matrix interference is suspected, the laboratory should be expected to make a reasonable attempt to remedy the problem.
+Corrective action for matrix interference may include cleanup procedures or other method modifications.
 For example, cleanup methods should be performed to address matrix interferences for extractable organic analyses such as the BNA, pesticides, and PCB analyses (e.g., as described in SW-846 Method 3600).
 The method of standard additions may be required for metal analyses.
-Under these circumstances, verify that appropriate method modifications were performed to minimize the matrix interference. - (2) When a MS recovery is unacceptable but matrix interference is not otherwise apparent, the MS sample would normally be reprocessed (e.g., reextracted and reanalyzed) by the laboratory to verify the effect.
+Under these circumstances, verify that appropriate method modifications were performed to minimize the matrix interference.

+2) When a MS recovery is unacceptable, but matrix interference is not otherwise apparent, the MS sample would normally be reprocessed (e.g., re-extracted and reanalyzed) by the laboratory to verify the effect.
 However, the MS sample would not be reprocessed if the failure is consistent with historical data.
 The matrix effect is confirmed if the second result is similar to the original result (in magnitude and direction of bias).
-It should be noted that some methods specify other verification procedures.
-For example, if low matrix spike recoveries are obtained for hexavalent chromium in soil, Method 3060A indicates that additional analyses should be performed (e.g., pH and oxidation-reduction potential) to determine whether or not the low matrix spike recovery results from reducing conditions within the environmental sample.
-When unacceptable matrix spike recoveries are obtained, examine the data package to determine if appropriate confirmatory procedures were implemented.
+It should be noted some methods specify other verification procedures.
+For example, if low MS recoveries are obtained for hexavalent chromium in soil, Method 3060A indicates that additional analyses should be performed (e.g., pH and oxidation-reduction potential) to determine whether the low MS recovery results from reducing conditions within the environmental sample.
+When unacceptable MS recoveries are obtained, examine the data package to determine if appropriate confirmatory procedures were implemented.

 Data that fail quality objectives because of matrix effects may be unusable to support decisions and must be qualified.
-Data quality may also be adversely impacted if the matrix spike sample is not representative of the other environmental samples in the batch.
+Data quality may also be adversely impacted if the MS sample is not representative of the other environmental samples in the batch.
 Data are qualified for matrix effects primarily using the same qualification strategies for laboratory control samples.
-In particular, data qualification must take both magnitude and direction of bias into account.
-When both a MS and MSD are processed for a batch of samples, use the most noncompliant matrix spike recovery to evaluate and qualify the data.
+Data qualification must take both magnitude and direction of bias into account.
+When both a MS and MSD are processed for a batch of samples, use the most noncompliant MS recovery to evaluate and qualify the data.
 Additional guidance is presented below.